Gateway to Physics and Astronomy

 When not attending lectures, tutorials and labs, you will be expected to continue learning independently through self-study.
 Typically, this will involve:

 - preparing coursework assignments and presentations

 - preparing for examinations.

-You can find contact information for all Physics staff on the School of Physics and Astronomy website.
+You can find contact information for staff on the School of Physics and Astronomy website.

 In addition to your studies, optional academic support is available through practical study skills courses and workshops hosted within the University.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.